jmmartyn/Neural-Network-Quantum-Field-States/README.md

 We also include notebooks to run this code:
 * NQFS_LiebLiniger.ipynb - NQFS applied to the Lieb-Liniger model
 * NQFS_CalogeroSutherland.ipynb - NQFS applied to the Calogero-Sutherland model
-* NQFS_Quadratic.ipynb - NQFS applied to the quadratic model, equivalent to a regularized Klein-Gordon model
+* NQFS_Quadratic.ipynb - NQFS applied to a quadratic model, equivalent to a regularized Klein-Gordon model
 * NQFS_Generic.ipynb - NQFS applied to a generic QFT Hamiltonian

 These can be run on Google Colab with access to GPU.